Memories of Mexico

-I remember the local bus stations, the restaurants I dined at and, more vividly, the faces of generous and easy-going people I had crossed paths with.
-What I don’t remember are the scenes of carnage, the decapitated heads and Mexican armed forces patrolling the streets in diesel-belching vehicles.
+I remember the local bus stations, the restaurants I dined in and, more vividly, the faces of generous and hardworking people I had crossed paths with.
+What I don’t remember are the scenes of carnage, the decapitated heads and soldiers patrolling the streets in diesel-belching vehicles.

 It was the end of Spring Break, in 2008, when I had crossed the Texas-Mexico border on foot at three in the morning.
 The streets were desolate and quiet except for the faint banter of taxi drivers trying to hustle lone travelers like myself.
 One guy offered me a lift to the consulate for my tourist visa, even though it was still closed, for an above-average rate.
 I declined.
 Another guy offered me hookers.
 I declined that as well.
 As seedy as that sounds, it was actually a peaceful time along the border.
 Nowadays, those taxi drivers are probably not faring too well, because no one wants to be out and about when the Zetas, Sinaloa and other drug cartels are splattering the streets with blood in the most gruesome fashion.

-When the first major outbreaks of violence erupted along the Mexico-U.S. border, they were generally limited to certain hot spots, or stomping grounds of different drug cartel factions, but after an arson attack at a casino last August, in Monterrey–a city which hosts many large companies and a relatively low crime rate–the illusion of safety was shattered.
+When the first major outbreaks of violence erupted in Mexican states along the border, they were generally limited to certain hot spots, or staked territories of different drug cartel factions, but after an arson attack at a casino last August, in Monterrey–a city which hosts many large companies and a relatively low crime rate–the illusion of safety was shattered.

 Incoming search terms: